KenKundert/avendesora/README.rst

 Introduction
 ------------
 Avendesora is currently in alpha.
+As a password generator, the generated passwords are very sensitive to changed in the algorithm.
+As the algorithms are not set, you should not be using Avendesora to generate and hold your persistent passwords.
+Instead, Advendesora should only be used to try out the user interface.

 Please report all bugs and suggestions to avendesora@nurdletech.com

 Installation